 PART 3 OF 5: There are many viral skin infections that range from mild to the severe.
 Some viral skin infections affect just the skin and others are associated with systemic diseases.
-This article features massage modifications for viral skin infections including cold sores, chickenpox, shingles, and warts.
+This article features massage modifications for viral skin infections including cold sores, shingles, and warts.
 The shingles entry contains valuable information for pregnant massage practitioners.

-Warts: Warts are a rough, raised, oval-shaped mass of skin.
-They may occur anywhere on the body, but most warts are located on the hands, feet (plantar warts), face and legs (flat warts), and genitals (genital warts).
+Warts: Warts are a small, rough, raised, viral-induced skin growths.
+They may occur anywhere on the body, but most warts are located on the hands, feet called plantar warts, face and legs called flat warts, and genitals called genital warts.
 Warts may appear singularly or as multiple growths.
 Warts are contagious and are mainly spread by direct skin contact, but they may also be spread by touching objects like towels or razors.
 People who have warts in one location of the body can also spread the infection to other body parts.
 It can take a wart as long as 2-6 months to develop after exposure to the virus.
 Warts are also called verrucas.
 Warts are caused by the human papillomavirus virus (HPV).
-Certain strains of HPV are responsible for genital warts and cervical cancer.
+Certain strains of HPV are responsible for cervical cancer.

 Most warts are rough, raised, and round or oval growths and lighter or darker in color than the surrounding skin.
 In most cases, warts cause little or no discomfort unless they are in an area of repeated pressure, such as hands, elbows, and soles of the feet.
 Warts may contain small clotted blood vessels resembling small black dots often called wart seeds.
 However, contrary to old wives’ tales, warts do not contain seeds, nor do they have underlying branches.